Why Learning is the Best Career Plan for Aspiring Professionals

-I’m 29 years old, six years out of college, have worked for (still do) some awesome brands, and yet the fact remains, I have no idea where I want my career to take me (or what my career plan is).
+I’m 30 years old, seven years out of college, have worked for (still do) some awesome brands, and yet the fact remains, I have no idea where I want my career to take me (or what my career plan is long-term).

 What I do know is that whatever career plan I choose to pursue, I’m going to make constant learning a priority.